kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   section](https://github.com/James-Yu/latex-workshop/wiki/Install).

 Once the MacTeX.pkg is downloaded, open it and follow the install instructions.
-**At the `Installation Type` step, select `Customize` and make sure only `TeXLive-2025` is selected.** There is no issue installing the other GUI components, but we will functionally replace them with VS Code, so they aren't needed.
+At the `Installation Type` step, select `Customize` and make sure only `TeXLive-2025` is selected.
+There is no issue installing the other GUI components, but we will functionally replace them with VS Code, so they aren't needed.

 ---
 ## LaTeX and Git on VS Code
-With our LaTeX ready, we now need to get VS Code to work with it.
+With our LaTeX ready, we need to get VS Code to work with it.
 The power of VS Code's customization and tools come from its Extensions Marketplace, which we'll demonstrate how to access now.
 1. Open the primary side bar (**View > Appearance > Primary Side Bar**), and click the extensions icon.
-2. From there, enter `James-Yu.latex-workshop` in the search bar, select the result, and click **Install**.
+2. From there, enter `James-Yu.latex-workshop` in the search bar, select the result, and click `Install`.
    - We'll put it to use later in this guide, but we need to prepare Zotero first.